 Please note that the decision can take up to 5 working days to be uploaded onto the HCPTS website.
 Please contact one of our Hearings Team Managers via firstname.lastname@example.org or +44 (0)808 164 3084 if you require any further information.

 Whilst employed as a Social Worker by Durham County Council:

-1. Following allocation on or around 17 September 2014, you did not complete a Single Assessment for Child A within the required timeframe;
+1. Between 17 September 2014 and 5 November 2014, you did not complete a Single Assessment for Child A;

-2. Following allocation on or around 10 October 2014, you did not complete a Single Assessment for Child B within the required timeframe;
+2. Between 10 October 2014 and 4 December 2014, you did not complete a Single Assessment for Child B;

 4. Between 17 September 2014 and 21 May 2015, you did not undertake any direct work with Person C;